 Upload your completed resume in the online application where prompted for Resume or CV.

-We require two recommendations for application to the Master of Science in Business Analytics (MSBA) program.
-These recommendations can be from any combination of professional and academic recommenders, though we suggest that at least one recommendation come from a supervisor if you have professional experience.
+We require two recommendations for application to the Master of Marketing (MSMK) program.
+These recommendations can be from any combination of professional and academic recommenders, though we strongly prefer that at least one recommendation come from a supervisor or current employer if you have professional experience.

 Please note that you do not need to solicit letters of recommendation from your recommenders.
 We partner with GMAC for the Common Letter of Recommendation, so you simply need to provide contact information for your recommenders and the form will be automatically routed to them via email for completion.
 The form does include an optional section to attach a letter of recommendation if your recommender chooses to add that component.